By Dixie Terry

 In the early 1890s, a hand-pumped pipe organ was purchased.
 Miss Ann Dwyer, a Catholic, with no church to worship in, served the Methodists as its organist.

 The church belfry was struck by lightning in 1924, which started a fire and almost destroyed the building.
 The building was restored and used until 1941, when it was razed, and a new church was begun.
 It was dedicated on May 17, 1942, lighted by candles, since the wiring was not completed.
+Of course, the advice on how to start a church today would be to ensure the construction, electrical wiring, and infrastructure is all in place prior to its opening.

 Many of the beautiful stained glass windows have been donated by the families of the original founders.